trisulnsm/dinodoc/trisuldocs/docs/ug/ui/packages.md

 | Author              |                           |
 | Version             |                           |

-choose the dashboards from the list you want to share
+Choose the dashboards from the list you want to share and click *Create Package*

 ## Install dashboard package